Cookies are used for Google Analytics to analyze site traffic.

 February 27, 2026

 On a rooftop, far above the streets, two costumed men face off against the backdrop of a city.
 Sirens wail in the distance as people scream and explosions echo.
-The hero stands tall, a white cape flapping behind him, his teeth clenched and his fists ready for a fight.
+The hero stands tall, a white cape flapping behind him, his mouth bloodied and his fists ready for a fight.
 His eyes tell the story of a man who has lost everything.
-The villain stands clad in all black, staring off into the distance, beyond the city, as if searching for a memory.
-His thoughts are broken by a sharp, harsh voice.
+The villain, encased in a black mechanical biosuit, stares off into the distance, his dark cape still and unbothered by the wind.
+His eyes look beyond the city, as if searching for a distant memory.
+His thoughts are broken by the hero’s exasperated voice.

 Protagonist: Why are you doing this?
 So much chaos- all those people!
 Those poor people!
 What is wrong with you?

-The villain brings his attention to the hero.
+The villain’s eyes come to rest on the hero.
 He speaks softly with the grace of a saint and the patience of a thousand years.

 Antagonist: I’m not doing this.
 I’m not even real, and neither are you.
 We’re just words on a page.

 The hero looks confused, momentarily thrown off guard by the strange sentence.
-The villain continues to monologue.
+He wipes the blood from his mouth as the villain continues to monologue.

 Antagonist: You believe you’re real because that’s how the story goes, but I know the truth: You are just the author playing tricks, and so am I.

 Protagonist: You… think you’re a character on a page?
-What, like in a comic book?
+What, like a comic book?
+Is that what you tell yourself to justify your crimes?

 The villain continues to stare into the hero’s eyes with nonchalant disinterest.

-Antagonist: Exactly, that’s right.
-You too.
+Antagonist: Exactly, that’s right, and you too.
 In fact, we all are: Every character ever written.

-The villain stares into the hero’s eyes without judgment or concern.
+The villain stares into the hero’s eyes without judgement or concern.
 A few silent moments pass, until slowly a sneer of contempt spreads across the hero’s face.
+The hero closes his eyes and laughs with derision for a few moments before flashing a grin of pity.

 Protagonist: They said you were crazy, but this is… next level.
 You’re real, buddy, and so am I.